ganbarodigital/css-ishi/docs/concepts/one-site.md

 There's no server-side browser detection at all.
 You don't look at the `User-Agent:` header to influence the HTML you send back.
 You send the same content to each and every device.
 </aside>

 This approach is very pragmatic for content-oriented websites.
-It's especially suited to static sites built using tools such as {% include externallink.html name='jekyll' %} or {% include externallink.html name='sculpin' %}.
+It's especially suited to static sites built using tools such as {{ ishi.externallink('jekyll') }} or {{ ishi.externallink('sculpin') }}.

 ## Everything Is Responsive Via CSS